BHAVESH24042000/Healtho/README.md

 # **Healtho**

-**Healtho** is an app to track your daily water intake , sleep , workout exercises and boost your work efficiency.
+## Introduction

-## About
+**Healtho** is an application which can be used to keep records of individual's water intake , daily exercises routine and sleep amount.
 It uses Firebase Firestore its backend.
 It uses Firebase Authentication for email based auth and Google auth.

 ### App Features